leonidopuss22/python-blackjack/README.md

 # python-blackjack
 A blackjack game written on python!

   Arguments:
-\n\n

 start - start a game

-\nexit - exit a game while playing
+exit - exit a game while playing

-\ntake - take card
+take - take card

-\nskip - do not taking card
+skip - do not taking card